oroinc/documentation/commerce/dev_guide/theme/layout.rst

 Application Themes
 ------------------

-A theme is a set of CSS and/or LESS files that customize the look and feel of OroPlatform.
+A theme is a set of CSS and/or SCSS files that customize the look and feel of OroPlatform.
 A theme has the following properties:

 ==============  ========  ===========================================================